ZenGo-X/Ethereum2.0-Resources/README.md

 ### Staking walk-through

-You can experiment with participating in staking on Eth 2.0, by joining the latest testnet.
+You can experiment with participating in staking on Ethereum 2.0, by joining the latest testnet.
-The testnet requires Goerli Eth in order to participate.
+The testnet requires Goerli ETH in order to participate.

 The easiest way to participate in staking on the latest testnet _medalla_ is by following the official Ethereum 2.0 launchpad